SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-high-trust-authorization.md

 The benefit of using one certificate per add-in is that it makes it easier to break trust with a particular add-in, because the certificates that are used by the still trustworthy add-ins are not affected when the administrator breaks trust with the certificate of the one add-in.
-The disadvantage in this strategy is that an administrator has more certificates to acquire and SharePoint must be configured to use each of them, which can be done with a reusable script as shown in  [High-trust configuration scripts for SharePoint 2013](high-trust-configuration-scripts-for-sharepoint-2013.md).
+The disadvantage in this strategy is that an administrator has more certificates to acquire and SharePoint must be configured to use each of them, which can be done with a reusable script as shown in  [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint-2013.md).